Shekkizh Knowledge Base

 Evaluation stack

-• Arena-Hard or related pairwise preference evaluations for broad quality comparison
+• Arena-style evaluations for broad preference-based quality comparison

-Best practice: split metrics by capability bucket instead of collapsing everything into one composite score.
+Best practice: track metrics by capability bucket instead of collapsing everything into one number.

 Reasoning and RL

-The notes appear to connect reasoning gains with reinforcement-style post-training, verifier or reward-guided optimization, and DeepSeek-R1-like distinctions between zero-style RL and a supervised cold start.
+Reasoning gains are often connected to reinforcement-style post-training, verifier or reward-guided optimization, and the distinction between a pure RL route and a supervised cold start.

-• Pure RL-style reasoning gains may produce awkward or unstable behavior if left unchecked
+• Pure RL gains can produce unstable or awkward behavior if left unchecked.

-• Reasoning quality should be measured alongside answer readability and utility
+• Reasoning should be measured alongside readability and utility.

 Instruction following and response quality